LloydJI/R-project-Crypto-Stock-Return-Data-Calculating-Returns-Uncorrelated-Clusters/README.md

 # R-project-Crypto-Stock-Return-Data-Calculating-Returns-Uncorrelated-Clusters
-This projects involves crapping data online to calculate crypto and stock returns using uncorrelated clusters
+This projects involves scrapping data online to calculate crypto and stock returns using uncorrelated clusters